"Ads by Google" links provided by Google.com, which has sole control over all advertising content it displays on this site.

 The first command, Display(On!), will display all events during the macro's playback (if you get any dialog box error messages such as "... not found," just click OK and the macro should continue).
 Be sure there isn't a Display(Off!) under these commands; if there is, delete it or comment it out with double forward slash marks.

-#2 - A more advanced way
+II.
+A slightly more advanced method

 Edit the macro.
 Add these two commands at the top of the code after any Application() command.